Municipal Borough of Ilford

-Ilford was a civil parish and local government district in south west Essex, England from 1888 to 1965, covering the town Ilford.
-The district saw a considerable rise in population throughout its life, caused by the expansion of the built-up area of London, and became one of the most populous districts of its type in England.
+Ilford was a local government district in south-west Essex, England from 1890 to 1965, covering the town of Ilford.
+The district saw a considerable rise in population throughout its existence, caused by the expansion of the built-up area of London, and became one of the most populous districts of its type in England.
 The district now corresponds to the greater part of the London Borough of Redbridge in Greater London.

 Formation

 A map showing the wards of Barking Civil Parish as they appeared in 1871.

-Ilford had historically formed a ward in the Parish of Barking, but in 1888 with the Chadwell Ward it became a separate civil parish.
+Ilford or Great Ilford had historically formed one of the four wards of the ancient parish of Barking, the others being Chadwell, Ripple, and Barking Town.
 The area had formed part of the Metropolitan Police District since 1840.
+In 1888 the Ilford and Chadwell wards were made into a new civil parish called Ilford.

-A local board was formed for Ilford in 1890 and in 1894 it became an urban district under the Local Government Act 1894.
+In 1890, two years after its creation, the Ilford civil parish was also made a local government district, administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

 District and borough

 The Urban District Council was originally based in rooms above a shop in Cranbrook Road, meeting in a rented schoolroom in Ilford Hall from 1898.
 The building of Ilford Town Hall began in 1901, completed at a cost of about £30,000.
 This was designed by B. Woollard in an ornate Renaissance style; it was enlarged in 1927 and 1933.

 Successive acts provided the council with increased powers and they used these to embark on an expansion of public services, providing sewerage, public baths, an isolation hospital, a fire station, an electricity and tramway undertaking, and several public parks - including Valentines Park, opened as Central Park in 1898.
 In 1904, the council also took over the responsibilities of the school board.

 In 1926, the Urban District was incorporated as a municipal borough.
 The borough ran its own tram services until they became the responsibility of the London Passenger Transport Board in 1933.

 A move was mooted in 1929 to combine Ilford with Barking and Dagenham (the three districts to contain parts of the Becontree estate), but it was not acted upon.

 On five occasions Ilford Corporation unsuccessfully promoted private bills in parliament to attain county borough status and become independent of Essex County Council.
 The final attempt was in 1954, when the borough had a population of approximately 184,000, larger than neighbouring East Ham and the second largest non-county borough in England.

-In 1914, the ecclesiastical (Church of England) Parish of Barking was transferred from the Diocese of St Albans to a new Diocese of Chelmsford, reflecting the increase in population to the east of London.